henrw/Gatsby-personal-website/example/content/project/mask/index.md

   | 7.20-7.27 |                  Complete the expected-line                  |
   |   7.31    | The data and map is successfully imported from the real condition in HuBei |
   |  8.1-8.7  | After meeting with the professor, we revise the project according to professor's suggestion |

+## References
+1. The SIR epidemic model.
+URL: https://scipython.com/book/chapter-8-scipy/additional-examples/the-sir-epidemic-model/.
+2. "The latest report on the novel coronavirus pneumonia in Hubei on February 1, the death toll in each city." *Hubei Provincial Health Commission.* URL: http://www.mnw.cn/news/shehui/2245524.html.
+3. "How long does it take to treat the COVID-19 pneumonia?"
+URL: http://ask.39.net/question/66075613.html.